Ultrafast manipulation of magnetic skyrmions by microwave fields: Theoretical Model

+for RCP ($+$) and LCP ($-$) microwaves, respectively.
+The expression $\boldsymbol{F}_{\text{ {IFE}}}$ clearly indicates that, when exposed to non-uniform LCP, the IFE produces an effective attractive force that draws the skyrmion toward the beam center, while non-uniform RCP generates a repulsive force that pushes the skyrmion away from the beam center.

-The right- and left-handed circularly polarized light can interact with spins via the IFE \cite{kiril2010}.
-The dynamics of a magnetic skyrmion under time-harmonic optical excitation are governed by the modified Thiele equation \cite{Makhfudz2012, Buttner2015}, which is
+Skyrmions can be considered quasiparticles due to their topological protection properties and their center-of-mass dynamics.
+The dynamics of a magnetic skyrmion are described by the modified Thiele equation, which is \cite{buttner2015dynamics, makhfudz2012inertia, moon2014control}